 MY STORY

-Chris Christou is a storyteller, educational curator, and culture activist.
+Chris Christou is a cultural ecologist, storyteller, and writer.
 Born and raised in Toronto, Canada, he moved to Oaxaca, Mexico in 2015 after a decade of delirious wanderlust.
 In 2016, Chris began concurrently working in and writing about the tourism industry, founding Oaxaca Profundo, a deep learning organization focused on deep learning, food culture and radical hospitality.

 Throughout his time travelling as a tourist and later living in a tourist town, the patterns began to unveil themselves.
 The exile that tourism produces became unavoidable.
 As a result, in 2021, alongside friends and strangers, he organized and launched the End of Tourism Podcast as a way to amplify the voices in the neighbourhood fighting for land, lineage, and liberty.

-He is the author of a book of poetry entitled the Black Braid of Memory, as well as forthcoming books on the psychedelic culture, the unauthorized history of tourism, radical hospitality, and the social justice movement.
+Chris has been published twice in the Dark Mountain Project, as well as in Modern Farmer, Gods & Radicals, Alba Sud, Liminal Journal and the Journal of Wild Culture.
+He is the author of a self-published book of poetry entitled the Black Braid of Memory, as well as forthcoming books on the psychedelic culture and the unauthorized history of tourism.
 Finally, he is a student of all things chocolate and cacao-related.